You Have to Wonder Why

 the flag at the head of the class

-hung near the plastered ceilings
+the warnings hung near the ceilings

 the crucifix above each door